openSUSE/libstorage-ng/doc/md-raid.md

 If you combine disks with different block sizes into a RAID, the RAID device will have the maximum block size of its disks.

-This seems to work (at least most of the time) even if some parts of the RAID are not aligned to this block size.
+This seems to work even if some parts of the RAID are not aligned to this block size.

 Md::add_device() takes care to update Md::Region to use the correct block size.
-It is, however not possible to combine regions with different block sizes (in libstorage-ng) if the start or length of a region are misaligned.

-This is, however, not really a problem here as the region start is always 0 and the RAID size is an approximation anyway - so we might simply round down.
+The RAID size estimation in Md::add_device() will be further rounded down to align with the maximum block size if needed.